cloudandr0id/DNDCharacterCreation/README.md

 Description in progress

 ### Status
-DND Character Constructor is currently in the brainstorming and very early stages of development.
+DND Character Constructor is currently in the very early stages of development.

 ## Development setup